theme222/Super-Doomspire-Random-Code/README.md

 # Super-Doomspire-Random-Code
+DISCLAMER : PROLONGED USE IS NOT RECOMMENEDED MAINLY BECAUSE IT MIGHT MAKE YOUR SKILLS NORMALY WORSE

 run the code and the challenge will be there plus everything else ALSO I'm A TERRIBLE PROGRAMMER SO DON'T EXPECT ANYTHING FANCY IN HERE JUST RUN THE CODE AND YOU'll BE FINE if you wanna change anything you can if you wanna I'll prob not update this tho